clairecleverlamb/game-on/README.md

 - **Messaging System:** Direct messaging allows users to communicate with each other.
 - **More Community Features:** Friend requests, activity feeds, and personalized recommendations enhance engagement.

+## Last Word: Why Game-On?
+Because dreams don’t expire.
+Game-On is about channeling the same discipline, strategy, and passion that sports demand into a new, accessible, and empowering platform.
+It is for everyone who has ever dreamed of playing at the highest level, even if life led them somewhere else.
+The game is still on—are you ready to play?